manishiiitl1261/NodeJsJourney/Day-06/README.md

 REST API :

-// like our server is same for all like browser,Android ,ios ,, so we have to data like for browser HTML only for Android ,ios some JSON data
+// like our server is same for all like browser,Android ,ios ,, so we have to res like for browser HTML only for Android ,ios some JSON data

 means a Hybrid Server